|

 (Return)

-There is a 九疑 Jiuyi (25° 21' N by 112° 05' E) on modern maps in the 寧遠縣 Ningyuan district of Hunan province; some of these maps show a 舜廟 Shun Temple here.
-Nearby are the 九嶷山 Jiuyi Mountains.
-The source of the 瀟 Xiao river is also near here.
+There is a 九疑 Jiuyi (25° 21' N by 112° 05' E) on modern maps in the 寧遠縣 Ningyuan district of Hunan province; some of these maps show a Shun Temple here.
+Nearby are the 九嶷山 Jiuyi Mountains (which also have a

 (Return)